 “Always.
-Unfortunately, I had a very limited time because of my work and other duties.
-During 2019 I was on 6 tournaments, but 5 times I have been there as a father.
+Unfortunately, I had very limited time because of my work and other duties.
+During 2019 I was in 6 tournaments, but 5 times I have been there as a father.
 I participated in only 1 HEMA tournament but not as a fencer but as an organizer.
 It was held in Visegrád.
 I plan to organize a minimum of one tournament each year based on our unique ruleset.
 But this year I try to go MHS tournaments, Tyrnhau, and some others.”

 7. What kind of support should be anticipated from the central government to promote HEMA in Hungary?

 “HEMA (Historical European Martial Art) is a common European heritage that is inextricably linked to Christian culture.
 So it could be a powerful tool for conveying a kind of conservative value to younger people.
 However, this would require a more professional organization.
 Maybe within the Hungarian Fencing Association?
 Unfortunately, I do not see any reality of this yet.”